 Overview

-SIP (Systematic Investment Plan) and lumpsum investing are the two ways to put money into a mutual fund — one in fixed instalments over time, the other as a single, full-amount transaction.
-The decision usually arises in two situations: a salaried investor deciding how to invest monthly savings, or someone with a windfall — a bonus, an inherited amount, or maturing fixed deposit — deciding whether to deploy it all at once.
+SIP (Systematic Investment Plan) and lumpsum investing are the two ways to put money into a mutual fund, one in fixed instalments over time, the other as a single, full-amount transaction.
+The decision usually comes up in two situations: a salaried investor deciding how to invest monthly savings, or someone with a windfall, a bonus, an inherited amount, or a maturing fixed deposit, deciding whether to deploy it all at once.

-Neither mode is universally "better" — the right choice depends on whether you have a lump sum sitting idle right now, or whether you're investing from ongoing income.
+Neither mode wins across the board.
+The right choice depends on whether you have a lump sum sitting idle right now, or whether you're investing from ongoing income.
 This article compares both modes across the dimensions that actually affect your final corpus: market timing risk, discipline, returns under different market conditions, and liquidity.
 Use the SIP Calculator and Lumpsum Calculator to model your specific numbers as you read.

 Side-by-Side Comparison